-Some extreme cases are long on efficiency but short on providing understanding.
+Some extreme cases are long on efficiency but short on understanding.
 So, for example the very wide spring is beautifully convincing and gives the answer in one quick step; however it gives relatively little insight into why the wide spring stretches more.
 This is a limitation that teachers should be aware of in using some extreme cases.
 Others like the spinning ball are perhaps more carefully designed and yield more insight.
 The case makes it easy to see the effects of the gravitational force and the centrifugal pseudo-force and to compare their directions and sizes-just what is needed here for progress on understanding.
 The case makes analysis easier, not just getting the answer easier.
-Also, as when the teacher modified a student case by casting it as an extreme case, such formulations may provide a way of enhancing the capabilities of student cases to elicit useful imagery.
+Also, as when the teacher modified a student case by casting it as an extreme case, such formulations may provide a way of enhancing the imagery capabilities of students' own cases.
 Thus, this reasoning strategy may be within reach of many physics students.
-The teacher did not have to run the case for the students; it is important to know that if the right case is generated or modified by the teacher, the students may be able to invest in it by running it themselves.
+The teacher did not have to run the case for the students; it is important to know that if the right case is generated by the teacher, the students may be able to invest in it by running it themselves.

-In one of the classroom transcripts, once one student generated an extreme case, other students began proposing extreme cases of their own in rapid succession.
 The fact that several students in each class generated their own extreme cases suggests this may be a natural reasoning process.
 In these transcripts, the process was used in connection with the development and refinement of mental models that involved unseen causes for phenomena.
 That students used this form of reasoning when trying to sort out the effects of different kinds of forces suggests that it can be used to promote process goals such as critical thinking.